mbr4477/blog/content/blog/2022/02/12/wordle.md

 Obviously, the lesson here isn't limited to Wordle.
-We encounter claims of "best" all the time, whether in advertising or decision-making.
+We encounter claims of "best" all the time, whether in advertising or decision making.
 Properly evaluating these claims requires that we ask the question, "Best *for what*?" or "Best *in what sense*?"
 Discerning the answer is critical for understanding